meta-introspector/bootstrap-meme/README.md

 *   `GENERATED WAT BLOCK`: Contains compiled WebAssembly code generated from the tape.
 *   `ZOS EXPORT`: Sections for defining and implementing interfaces to an external ontology system.
 *   `SELF-REPRODUCING FOOTER`: A dedicated section for creating quines (self-reproducing programs).
+*   `EXPECTED OUTPUT`: Specifies the expected output of the program, useful for testing and validation.

 ### Rule Syntax